-- (a) Amended and Restated Distribution Coordination Agreement with TCCC, pursuant to which we have designated, and in the future may designate, subject to TCCC's approval, territories in Canada and the United States in which bottlers from TCCC's network of wholly or partially-owned and independent bottlers will distribute and sell, or continue to distribute and sell, our Monster Energy® brand energy drinks. - (b) Amended and Restated Distribution Agreement with Coca-Cola Refreshments ("CCR"), pursuant to which CCR distributes, directly and through certain sub-distributors, our Monster Energy® brand energy drinks in a large portion of the United States.
-As of March 1, 2018, all of the territory previously falling under the Amended and Restated Distribution Agreement with CCR has been assigned by CCR to various TCCC network bottlers in the United States, including CCBCC Operations, LLC and Reyes Coca-Cola Bottling. - (c) Amended and Restated International Distribution Coordination Agreement with TCCC, pursuant to which we have designated, and in the future may designate, countries, or territories within countries, in which we wish to appoint TCCC network bottlers to distribute and sell our Monster Energy® brand energy drinks, subject to TCCC's approval. - (d) Additionally, we have entered into distribution agreements for certain of our Monster Energy® products with various TCCC network bottlers, both in the United States and internationally.
+(a) Amended and Restated Distribution Coordination Agreement with TCCC, pursuant to which we have designated, and in the future may designate, subject to TCCC's approval, territories in Canada and the United States in which bottlers from TCCC's network of wholly or partially-owned and independent bottlers (the "TCCC North American Bottlers") will distribute and sell, or continue to distribute and sell, our Monster Energy® brand energy drinks.

+- (b) Amended and Restated Distribution Agreement with Coca-Cola Refreshments ("CCR"), pursuant to which CCR distributes, directly and through certain sub-distributors, our Monster Energy® brand energy drinks in a large portion of the United States.
+As of March 1, 2018, all of the territory previously falling under the Amended and Restated Distribution Agreement with CCR has been assigned by CCR to various TCCC network bottlers in the United States, including Coca-Cola Consolidated, Inc. and Reyes Coca-Cola Bottling, LLC. - (c) Amended and Restated International Distribution Coordination Agreement with TCCC, pursuant to which we have designated, and in the future may designate, countries, or territories within countries, in which we wish to appoint TCCC network bottlers to distribute and sell our Monster Energy® brand energy drinks, subject to TCCC's approval.
+In February 2020, the Amended and Restated International Distribution Coordination Agreement with TCCC was renewed for an additional five year term. - (d) Additionally, we have entered into distribution agreements for certain of our Monster Energy® products with various TCCC network bottlers, both in the United States and internationally.

-As of December 31, 2018, all distribution territories in the U.S. have been transitioned to TCCC network bottlers, except for those territories serviced by Big Geyser, Inc. and the Kalil Bottling Group.
+As of December 31, 2019, all distribution territories in the U.S. have been transitioned to TCCC network bottlers.